edgelesssys/marblerun-tensorflow-demo/README.md

     ```

 1. Start the Tensorflow Model Server
     This will pull our docker image.
-If you wish to use your own change `image_id` in `tools/run_tf_image.sh` to the name of your image.
+If you wish to use your own, specify the name of your image instead.
     ```bash
-    ./tools/run_tf_image.sh
+    ./tools/run_tf_image.sh ghcr.io/edgelesssys/tensorflow-graphene-marble:latest
     ```

 1. Get Marblerun's intermediate certificate to connect to the model server